AdsCryptoz22/EasyBuildSystem/README.md

 ## What Is This ?

-This is a repository of **Easy Build System**, it will contain some hotfixes, add-ons, and some utilities.
+This is a repository of **Easy Build System**, it contains some hotfixes, add-ons, and some utilities.

 It is also possible to access to [Wiki](https://github.com/) to have information about the components of the system.